mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 Though it is **highly recommended to use the make commands** instead of directly calling docker in your terminal.

-## Continuous Integration Environment

-The **addons-server** project uses GitHub Actions to automate testing and building processes in the CI environment.
-Here’s an overview of the existing CI workflows and their architecture:

-1. **Existing Workflows**:
-    - The CI pipeline is defined in the `.github/workflows` directory.
-The main workflow file, typically named `ci.yml`, orchestrates the build and test processes for the project.

-2. **Reusable Actions/Workflows**:
-    The project leverages reusable actions and workflows:
-      - [build](../../../.github/workflows/_build.yml) to build and or push a docker image
-      - [context](../../../.github/actions/context/action.yml) retrieve context about what should happen
-      - [run-docker](../../../.github/actions/run-docker/action.yml) run the docker compose services and execute a command
-      - [test](../../../.github/workflows/_test.yml) run the CI test suite (minus test_main)
-      - [test_main](../../../.github/workflows/_test_main.yml) run the large pytest main group on a number of matrix split jobs

-    These actions simplify the workflow definitions and ensure consistency across different jobs.

-(workflow_example)=
-3. **Workflow Example**:
-    - A typical workflow file includes steps such as checking out the repository, setting up Docker Buildx, building the Docker image, and running the tests:

-      ```yaml
-          name: CI
-          on: [push, pull_request]

-          jobs:
-            build:
-              runs-on: ubuntu-latest
-              uses: ./.github/workflows/_build.yml
-              permissions:
-                contents: 'read'
-                id-token: 'write'
-              secrets: inherit
-              with:
-                push: true

-            run:
-              needs: build
-              runs-on: ubuntu-latest
-              steps:
-                - uses: actions/checkout@v4
-                - uses: ./.github/actions/run-docker
-                  with:
-                    digest: ${{ needs.build.outputs.digest }}
-                    version: ${{ needs.build.outputs.version }}
-                    run: pytest -vv

-      ```

-    It is important to note, reusable actions cannot checkout code, so code is always checked out on the workflow.

-    Also important the running `_build.yml` requires setting premissions for `contents` and `id-token`.
-These are used by our docker login steps and the main workflow controls permissions for called composite workflows.
-Finally we pass `secrets: inherit` to give the composite workflow access to repository action secrets without needing to pass manually.

-4. **Docker Compose Files**:
+### Docker Compose Files

 - **[docker-compose.yml][docker-compose]**: The primary Docker Compose file defining services, networks, and volumes for local and CI environments.
 - **[docker-compose.ci.yml][docker-compose-ci]**: Overrides certain configurations for CI-specific needs, ensuring the environment is optimized for automated testing and builds.
 - **[docker-compose.deps.yml][docker-compose-deps]**: Attaches a mount at ./deps to /deps in the container, exposing the contents to the host
 - **[docker-compose.private.yml][docker-compose-private]**: Runs addons-server with the `customs` service that is only avaiable to Mozilla employees

 Our docker compose files rely on substituted values, all of which are included in our .env file for direct CLI compatibility.
 Any referenced `${VARIABLE}` in the docker-compose files will be replaced with the value from the .env file.
 We have tests